esys/workshop-hello-gitops/README.md

               containerPort: 8080
 ```

-Note: you can also do the change with a Kustomize patch in a new overlay
+Note: you can also make these changes with a Kustomize patch in a new overlay

 #### Option 2 : your DockerHub repository is private